SarahLasaracina/personal/Transmit-security-assessment/GetStyleAPI.md

 - a _rule_ that identifies UI element types, characteristics, or features using _tags_ (see [`tags` field](#fields)) and thus determines the conditions for its application.
 - a set of _properties_ that either identify formatting styles (see [`properties` field](#fields)), or refer to styling _values_.

 _Values_, are a centralized collection of  styling properties intended to be applied by reference and reused in multiple contexts.
-For example, `values` properties may identify the brand identity colors to be used as the  main color palette for the website's backgrounds, page titles, menu items, an mode.
+For example, `values` properties may identify the brand identity colors to be used as the  main color palette for the website's backgrounds, page titles, menu items, and more.
 Centralizing formatting styles within the `values` object ensures consistency and easy maintenance of the stylesheet.

 ```
 styles